-Examples of evidence to meet compliance: Staff is knowledgeable about current compliance issues.
+Staff is knowledgeable about current compliance issues.

-01.05.00 MANAGEMENT/POLICIES
+01.06.00 MANAGEMENT/POLICIES

-01.05.01 There is a well-defined line of authority.
+01.06.01 There is a well-defined line of authority.

-- 1. There is a clear reporting mechanism to upper level management.
-An organizational chart defines how the medical transport service fits into the governing/sponsoring institution, agency or corporation. - 2.
-For public or private institutions and agencies that contract with an aviation or ambulance company for transport, there must be a policy that specifies the lines of authority between the medical management team and the aviation/ambulance management team. - 3.
-All personnel understand the chain of command.
+1. There is a clear reporting mechanism to upper-level management.
+An organizational chart defines how the medical transport service fits into the governing/sponsoring institution, agency or corporation.

+2. For public or private institutions and agencies that contract with an aviation or ambulance company for transport, there must be a policy that specifies the lines of authority between the medical management team and the aviation/ambulance management team.

+3. All personnel understand the chain of command.
 Medical personnel understand that the pilot in command has ultimate authority for the aircraft and safe operations.
+(RW/FW)

-(RW/FW) - 4.
-Managers are oriented to aviation regulations as pertinent to the Federal Aviation Regulations,(FAR's) in the U.S. or authority having jurisdiction (AHJ) that apply to the medical transport service. - 5.
-Managers are oriented to ambulance standards and state regulations or AHJ pertinent to ambulance services.
+4. Managers are oriented to aviation regulations as pertinent to the Federal Aviation Regulations, (-FAR's) in the U.S. or authority having jurisdiction (AHJ) that apply to the medical transport service.

+5. Managers are oriented to ambulance standards and state regulations or AHJ pertinent to ambulance services.
 (S)

-- 6. Managers require by policy that any encounter with an unmanned aerial system (UAS) while in flight require reports submitted to local law enforcement and ATC on a timely basis. - a.
-Policy defines who is responsible to notify and submit a written report to local authorities - 7.
-Managers are trained to recognize real and perceived pressures that may influence unsafe acts by staff. - 8.
-The program adheres to state/provincial, national and/or local ambulance (air and surface) rules and regulations, including licensure requirements. - 9.
-A policy must be in place that documents the employer's disciplinary process and protects employees from capricious actions. - 10.
-There is a policy that addresses DNR orders. - 11.
-There is a policy that addresses transfer and security of patient's personal property.
+6. Managers require by policy that any encounter with an unmanned aerial system (UAS), laser or bird while in flight require reports submitted to local law enforcement and/or ATC on a timely basis.

-12. Management:
+a.
+Policy defines who is responsible to notify and submit a written report to local authorities

+7. Managers are trained to recognize real and perceived pressures that may influence unsafe acts by staff.

+8. The program adheres to state/provincial, national and/or local ambulance (air and surface) rules and regulations, including licensure requirements.

+9. A policy must be in place that documents the employer's disciplinary process and protects employees from capricious actions.

+- 10. There is a policy that addresses DNR orders. - 11.
+There is a policy that addresses transfer and security of patient's personal property. - 12.
+Management:

+a.
+Demonstrates strategic planning that aligns with the mission, values and vision of the service.

+b.
+Sets written guidelines for press-related issues and marketing activities.

-- a.
-Demonstrates strategic planning that aligns with the mission, values and vision of the service. - b.
-Sets an Emergency Response Plan that includes a PAIP and responses to unexpected occurrences involving personnel, vehicles and facilities to include helipads as appropriate to the base of operations. - c.
-Requires shift briefings be conducted at the beginning of each shift to assure continuity between shifts. - d.
-Requires a post flight debrief be conducted after each flight, that includes the communications specialist.
-(RW/FW) - e.
-Requires a post transport debrief be conducted after each transport or groups of transports as response readiness permits.
-(S) - f.
-Has a policy and a mechanism to track, investigate, disclose and close the loop on any medical adverse event.
+c.
+Sets an Emergency Response Plan that includes a PAIP and responses to unexpected occurrences involving personnel, vehicles and facilities to include helipads as appropriate to the base of operations.

+Business plans demonstrate a needs and risk assessment when expanding the service or adding bases, and those plans include staffing, training and management restructuring for added responsibilities.